 Depression, as the antidepressant drug commercials say, hurts.
 It hurts our bodies, our spirits and those around us.
 For many, depression is a part of life.
 For others it’s situational or it comes with the seasons.
-The common factors for people experiencing depression are things like low or sad moods, tearfulness, sometimes a wish to sleep a lot or an inability to sleep– it can go both ways, sometimes your thinking is fixated on a broken relationship, loss of a pet, job, friendship or other relationship that isn’t working out as well as you wish it would.
+The common factors for people experiencing depression are things like low or sad moods, tearfulness, sometimes a wish to sleep a lot or an inability to sleep– it can go both ways, sometimes your thinking is fixated on a broken relationship, loss of a pet, job, friendship, or other relationship that isn’t working out as well as you wish it would.

-It causes people to not enjoy things that used to bring them pleasure (could be a trip to the movies, sex with your spouse or hanging out with your kids), the common theme is that things that were once joyful moments in life have lost some of their shine because the depression (and depressed feelings) hang over these events like a dark cloud.
+It causes people to not enjoy things that used to bring them pleasure (could be a trip to the movies, sex with your spouse, or hanging out with your kids).
+The common theme is that things that were once joyful moments in life have lost some of their shine because the depression (and depressed feelings) hang over these events like a dark cloud.

 If you’ve experienced a time of sadness that’s gone on longer than you wish it would (whether you noticed it or someone pointed it out to you) this is a sign that there may be something chemical happening inside of your brain that’s affecting how you cope with life.
 If you’re in this situation, I can help.

 Antidepressants are often prescribed to treat depression and its symptoms.
 For most of my clients, the very best treatment for depression is talk therapy coupled with antidepressant medication.
 We can certainly talk about referrals for medication if you need them.

 There any many solutions available and I would be more than happy to explore them with you.
-If you’re ready to take the next step, please call me for a FREE CONSULTATION to find out the best course of treatment for you.
+If you’re ready to take the next step, please call me for a free consultation to find out the best course of treatment for you.
 You can reach me directly by calling my office at 310-314-6933 or sending me a private email at firstname.lastname@example.org .